profile information member settings

 the business protection from misleading marketing regulations 2008 set out similar restrictions for advertising to other businesses (ie b2b).

-for more information on these regulations, read marketing and the law.
+for more information, read marketing and the law.

 other laws governing advertising